Official tourism website for Northern Ireland

 Sir Robert Rollo Gillespie (1766-1814)

-Born on this site, in Comber Square (house demolished in the 1840s) and baptised in the neighbouring St Mary's Parish Church, Gillespie moved to England aged ten with his family where he was educated before joining the army in 1783.
+Born on this site, (house demolished in the 1840s) and baptised in the neighbouring St Mary's Parish Church, Gillespie moved to England aged ten with his family.

-His native Comber decided to erect a monument in his honour with a design competition, won by Mr Johnston of Belfast.
-The Freemasons were heavily involved, as Gillespie had been a prominent member, and much Masonic symbolism can be seen on it.
-An interesting fact is that a sealed bottle was deposited when the foundation stone was laid on 24th June 1844 (this being St John's Day, of significance to Masons).
-It contained newspapers, coins of the realm, an almanac for 1844, the names of subscribers, the architect and contractor and a document outlining the circumstances leading to the erection of the Monument.
+This monument was the winning design by Mr John Johnston, of Belfast.
+It encompasses Masonic symbolism as Gillespie was a prominent member, and the Freemasons were heavily involved.
+The foundation stone was laid on 24 June 1844 which is St John's Day (a date of significance to Masons).
+A sealed bottle was also deposited which contained newspapers, coins, an 1844 almanac, the names of subscribers, the architect and contractor and a document outlining the background to the erection of the Monument.

-The Monument was unveiled on 24th June 1845, with 30,000 people said to have crowded into Comber Square.
-The Illustrated London News recorded;
+The Monument was unveiled on 24 June 1845, with 30,000 people said to have crowded into Comber Square.
+The Illustrated London News reported:

 Text on tablet on West Face of the Pillar and panel in front of this face of the pillar: